11 Subscription Management Tools B2B Finance Teams Should Know in 2026

 It offers essential subscription analytics and reporting for metrics like MRR and ARR.

 Zuora pioneered subscription economy solutions as one of the first tools on the market.
 But that alone shouldn’t be the only reason you choose them.
-You should start by understanding your needs, and by evaluating the processes inside your company, then find a solution that can support you on your journey.
+You should start by understanding your needs, and by evaluating the processes inside your company, and then find a solution that can support you on your journey.
 Taking the time to speak with different vendors can go a long way — and you’ll often learn more about your needs by hearing different perspectives.

-Overall, Zuora is suitable for large companies that have the time and resources to manage onboarding, to support their business.
+Overall, Zuora is suitable for large companies that have the time and resources to manage onboarding to support their business.

 Key Features